jecombe/NFTGuessr/README.md

 NFTGuessr is a game similar to GeoGuessr.
 The idea is to find the location of a Google Street View.
 This game operates on the EVM (Zama).
 Each location is associated with an NFT encrypted with FHE.
-To inquire if the found location is correct (if is within the 5km2 of the NFT location), it costs you 1 Zama (base fee).
+To inquire if the found location is correct (if is within the 5km2 radius of the NFT location), it costs you 1 Zama (base fee).
 If you have found it, you win the NFT.
 Two options are available to you.
 Either you put the NFT back into play with your tax for one round.
 Or, you accumulate 3 NFTs to stake them, unlocking the right to create NFTs with GPS coordinates, including your tax for one round.

 ## Contract Structure